open-oni/open-oni/docs/install/docker.md

 When services are running in the background, logs are always available via `docker-compose logs` or `docker-compose logs [service name, such as "web"]`

-# Development
+## Development
-This section contains information for those wishing to do development work on open-oni.
+This section contains information for those wishing to do development work on Open ONI.
-If you plan to just deploy open-oni you can stop here and read the remaining documentation in the [Documentation](/docs/README.md) section.
+If you plan to just deploy Open ONI you can stop here and read the remaining documentation in the [Documentation](/docs/README.md) section.

 ## Erase and Start Fresh